 - My cholesterol is completely normal.
 I wasn’t sure what the cholesterol would show, and I wouldn’t have been concerned if it was abnormal but it’s not even, so that’s cool.

 - I used to have high levels of lymphocytes (which is a sign of infection).
 Now they’re low but in the normal range.
 That’s amazing.
 I’ve always had high lymphocyte numbers (and other white blood cell numbers).
 This is a great sign.
 I’m really happy about this.

 I had my vitamins tested through a naturopath.
 Still waiting for results.
-Prior to any dietary changes, I had low zinc, low vitamin D as a child, and as a 20 year old all my B vitamins were low (except for B12).
+Prior to any dietary changes, I had low zinc, low vitamin D as a child, and as a 20-year-old all my B vitamins were low (except for B12).
 Not ridiculously low but kind of.
 After going low carb my zinc and vitamin D went up but my B vitamins (other than B12) stayed low.
-Perhaps the beef, salt, and water diet has fixed my B vitamins.
+Perhaps the beef, salt, and water diet have fixed my B vitamins.
 Perhaps they are still low.
 We will see soon enough.